-For quality measures that don't meet the case-minimums for MIPS, you or your group would earn three points for the quality measure in 2017, which EMA will not change.
-EMA is used if you submitted less than six measures to find if you should have submitted additional measures.
+For submitted quality measures that don't meet the case-minimums for MIPS, you or your group would earn three points for the quality measure in 2018, which EMA will not change.
+EMA is used if you submitted less than six measures (or don't submit an outcome or other high priority measure) to find out if you should have submitted additional measures.